junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Bobby asks how's the trip.

-Dean says, with a wide grin, "Wouldn't recommend for honeymoon spots, not Heaven, not Hell, definitely not Purgatory.
+Dean says, with a wide grin, "Wouldn't recommend for honeymoon spots, one out of ten for Heaven, zero for Hell, negative infinity for Purgatory.
 And we might have missed a few steps before that."

 He winks at Cas.
 "We're working on that."